GFTS® Spaceflight Heritage

 - JAXA's ASTRO-H (Hitomi) - Launched February 2016.
 TAI designed and assembled dozens of GFTS® assemblies for JAXA, for PC-B Compressors, and cryocoolers on ASTRO-H.

-- NASA JPL's GRACE-FO - Launches in 2018.
-TAI designed assembled prototype and FM GFTS® assemblies.
+- NASA JPL's GRACE-FO - Launched May 22 2018.
+TAI designed assembled prototype and FM GFTS® and CuTS® assemblies for Airbus and NASA JPL.

 - DLR's EnMAP - Launches in 2019.
 TAI designed and assembled prototype and FM GFTS® assemblies for the SWIR detectors.